chri3i/Tinvaak2/README.md

 Tinvaak 2 comes with a pre-configured Ominous ENB for Obsidian Weathers included.
 This has been heavily modified to work with the imagespace that's used in Tinvaak 2 and will look very different to what you may expect.

 If you want a different ENB, you can choose from a wide variety of ENBs on the Nexus that support Obsidian Weathers.
-- *NOTE: In order for the ENB to sit properly with the lighting mod used, you should look for an ENB that properly supports LUX.*
+- *NOTE: For best results in interiors, look for a preset that supports Tinvaak's lighting mod LUX.*

-To replace the ENB installed, delete the enbcache folder, enbseries folder, enbseries.ini **from the game root folder** and replace those with the new ENB.
-You don't have to delete the enblocal.ini as that contains tweaks that don't affect how it looks but rather things like screenshot formats, vsync settings.
+To replace the ENB installed, delete the enbcache folder, enbseries folder, enbseries.ini **from the game root folder** (/Installation Folder/Game Root/) and replace those with the new ENB.
+You don't have to delete the enblocal.ini as that contains tweaks that don't affect how it looks but rather things like screenshot formats, VSYNC settings.

 ## How to start up Tinvaak

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
-Ensure it is set to 'Play Tinvaak' by selecting it in the dropdown box and then hitting the run button.
+Ensure it is set to 'Play Tinvaak' by selecting it from the dropdown box, then hit the Run button to launch the game.

 There are two profiles for Tinvaak, one for regular dialogue, and one for Khajiit Speak dialogue.